Before You Begin

-As mentioned previously, there are two service accounts that are used to run the FIM server components.
-They are called the FIM Service service account and the FIM Synchronization Service service account in this guide.
+As mentioned previously, there are three service accounts that are used to run the FIM server components.
+They are called the FIM Service service account, the FIM Synchronization Service service account, and the FIM Password service account in this guide.
 The FIM MA account is not considered a service account, and it should be a regular user account.
 For the FIM Synchronization Service service account to be able to impersonate the FIM MA account, the FIM MA must be able to log on locally.

 To enable the FIM MA to log on locally

 Click Local Security Policy, and then click Local Policies\User Rights Assignment.

 In the policy Allow log on locally, ensure that the FIM MA account is explicitly specified, or add it to one of the groups that is already granted access.

 To configure the server or servers running the FIM 2010 R2 server components in a secure manner, the service accounts should be restricted.
 The easiest way to do this is by running Local Security Policy from Administrative Tools, navigate to Local Policies\User Rights Assignment, and then add the service account to the policy.

 On the server running the FIM Synchronization Service, you must restrict only the FIM Synchronization Service service account and not the FIM Service service account.
 On the server running the FIM Service, you must only restrict the FIM Service service account, and not the FIM Synchronization Service service account.